Jazz Appreciation Month

 JAM is intended to stimulate and encourage people of all ages to participate in jazz - to study the music, attend concerts, listen to jazz on radio and recordings, read books about jazz, and more.

-Jazz Appreciation Month 2017: Women in Jazz
+Jazz Appreciation Month 2018: Jazz and Justice

-Learn more about this year’s featured musician through museum blogs, collections, teacher resources, and programs.
+Learn more about this year’s featured artist.

 Jazz Appreciation Month is made possible through generous support from: